-English Church Architecture -
+English Church Architecture.

-EARLS BARTON, All Saints (SP 852 638) (June 2013)
+EARLS BARTON, All Saints (SP 852 638),

-(Bedrock: Middle Jurassic, Northampton Sand Formation)
+(Bedrock: Middle Jurassic, Northampton Sand Formation.)

-S. face (illustrated right): The lower stage is divided into six sections and there are shallow segmental-arched windows at the top of the two middle divisions, with stone balusters decorated with ring mouldings at the sides and between, and carved crosses at the apices; a carved roundel containing a cross is placed, seemingly at random, high up in the second division, level with the window sills.
+The importance of the tower is such that each face will now be described separately.S. face (illustrated right): The lower stage is divided into six sections and there are shallow segmental-arched windows at the top of the two middle divisions, with stone balusters decorated with ring mouldings at the sides and between, and carved crosses at the apices; a carved roundel containing a cross is placed, seemingly at random, high up in the second division, level with the window sills.
 The second stage is also divided into six and has a row of round-headed arches above the string course, except in the second division, where there is a doorway.
 The third stage is divided into seven and has two tiers of triangular-headed arches above the string course in divisions 1-2 and 5-7 and a little triangular-pointed window between the other two.
 The fourth stage contains the bell-openings, composed of five lights separated by balusters.
 W. face: The lower stage is divided into six and has a doorway filling the central two, with abaci formed of large rectangular blocks and two bands running around the arch; the round-arched window above has been renewed and there are slight remains of a pair of windows above that - once, perhaps, like those to the south.
 The second stage is similar to its counterpart to the south but what appears to be the remains of a doorway is placed in the fourth division from the left.
 The third and fourth stages are also similar to those to the south except there are only six divisions to stage three, all showing a similarly insouciant approach to measurement.
 N. face: All stages are divided very irregularly into five.
 The lower two are blank.
 The upper two are similar to the S and W. faces.
 E. face: Only the two upper stages are seen above the nave roof.
 There is a window high up in the third division of the third stage, and another, low down, breaking through the lower string course.

 The Normans enlarged the church in the twelfth century by knocking down the original chancel and building a nave with a new chancel beyond.
-Little evidence of the former remains but the chancel retains its interior blank arcading decorated with chevron, now consist of five arches to the north and six to the south, supported on demi-shafts with a motley variety of capitals, including one with a grotesque (the second from the right, in the photograph above left).
+Little evidence of this nave remains but the chancel retains its interior blank arcading decorated with chevron, now consisting of five arches to the north and six to the south, supported on demi-shafts with a motley variety of capitals, including one with a grotesque (the second from the right, in the photograph above left).
 Three detached and very unequal arches to the south, now forming a sedilia, are a botched reconstruction of similar work that may once have decorated the E. wall before the chancel was extended a century later.
-Norman features elsewhere in the building include the re-set S. doorway (above right), now leading into the S. aisle but presumably once leading into the nave, formed of three orders decorated with chevron (first and third) and beakhead (second), supported on two orders of shafts decorated with cable moulding (first order) and chevron (secopnd).
+Norman features elsewhere in the building include the re-set S. doorway (above right), now leading into the S. aisle but presumably once leading into the nave, formed of three orders decorated with chevron (first and third) and beakhead (second), supported on two orders of shafts decorated with cable moulding (first order) and chevron (second).
 The Saxon tower arch now communicating with the nave appears to have been remodelled at this time and again later: the Normans must have been responsible for its scalloped decoration beneath the abaci and its two rows of billet round the hood-mould, but the later thirteenth century appears to have given it its pointed form and its two inner flat-chamfered orders.